Life OS · · 10 min read

 Rebuilding on Purpose

 Most founders have never done this work.
-The company provided ready-made purpose.
+The company provided a ready-made purpose.
 Without that external structure, hard questions surface: What would you do if nobody was watching?
-What would you build if status wasn't a factor?
+What would you build if status weren't a factor?
 What problems genuinely interest you, separate from their market potential or how impressive they sound at dinner parties?

 "I'm applying a healthy dose of humility to everything I say and do," he wrote.
 "It's the only thing that feels authentic."